zlthinker/zlthinker.github.io/blog/_posts/2016-10-19-notes-on-writing.md

 ### idioms
 * beauty is only skin deep
 * forewarned is forearmed

 ### sentences
 * This approach alone will fail for large changes in camera parameters or large camera motions.
 * There is an immense body of literature on some work.
+* ~ means equality up to scale.

 equate